SeattleTestbed/docs/EducationalAssignments/DefaultPartOne.md

 In order to test whether or not these steps worked, please copy and paste the code found below for the sample security layer and sample attack.

-You should get a `FileNotFoundError` when running the test.
+You should not get any errors (or outputs) when running the test.
 If not, please go through the troubleshooting section found below.